-Wayne Feinstein was named Gastric Cancer Foundation Chairman of the Board in March 2013.
-He currently serves as senior vice president and investment counselor for Capital Group Client Services and vice president of Capital Guardian Trust Company, a Nevada Corporation.
+Wayne Feinstein currently serves as senior vice president and investment counselor for Capital Group Client Services and vice president of Capital Guardian Trust Company, a Nevada Corporation.
 Prior to joining Capital Group in 2001, he was chief executive officer (CEO) of GrantConnect.

-Wayne has a robust history of more than 20 years leading large nonprofit organizations, overseeing the development and investment of endowment funds totaling more than $1 billion.
+Wayne served as Gastric Cancer Foundation Chairman of the Board from early 2013 to June 2017.
+He has a robust history of more than 20 years leading large nonprofit organizations, overseeing the development and investment of endowment funds totaling more than $1 billion.
 In addition, Wayne served as CEO of various Jewish Community Federations in San Francisco, Los Angeles and Detroit over the period of 18 years.
 Currently, Wayne also serves on the boards of the UC Berkeley School of Social Welfare and The Arthur Szyk Society.

 Wayne holds a master’s of art degree from Hebrew Union College, a bachelor’s of art from Colgate University and a professional designation in financial planning from the University of California at Berkeley.

 Wayne’s son Ben died at the age of 20 from gastric cancer.